 The medina, souks and Jemaa el Fna are all very busy and therefore it’s an ideal place for pickpockets to lurk.

 Keep your wallet and phone safe within your bag or about your person and if you have a bag, keep it zipped and close to you.

 Skip Jardin Majorelle

-Some people are bound to disagree with me on this, however I honestly think Jardin Majorelle is one of the most over-hyped, boring tourist attractions I have ever visited.
-It might be ok if you’re a big fan of Yves Saint Laurent or really into gardens and art deco design, but even then, I’d say it wasn’t that great compared to other places you can go.
+Some people are bound to disagree with me on this, however, I honestly think Jardin Majorelle is one of the most over-hyped, boring tourist attractions I have ever visited.
+It might be ok if you’re a big fan of Yves Saint Laurent or really into art deco design, but even then, I’d say it wasn’t that great compared to other places you can visit in Marrakech.

-I like my gardens tranquil and peaceful, however Jardin Majorelle is usually pretty busy so you need to go early to avoid the crowds.
+I do love a garden, but there are others that I much prefer to Jardin Majorelle.
+It’s also usually pretty busy so you need to go early to avoid the crowds.